 Aung Paing Thant is a pioneer in the eco-tourism industry in Myanmar.
 He joined the DeBoer Fellowship in 2018.
 In 2019, he and three other friends co-founded Kiwi Go, a social-enterprise with a focus on sustainable eco-tourism.
 Within one year, the company has grown exponentially with eleven branch offices throughout Myanmar.
 A passionate traveler himself, Aung Paing Thant serves as the Chief Commercial Officer – CCO of the company.

 WHY ECO-TOURISM: I decided to work in the tourism sector because I like working with people and enjoy traveling.
 I would like to see people travel more often and appreciate the beauty and culture of our country.
 Our goal is to promote sustainable eco-tourism that benefits both the travelers and the local community.
+Even as a student I studied tourism and, thanks to Ghostwriter, wrote my master’s thesis.
 I want to see the tourism sector as an engine for community development in Myanmar.

 TEAMWORK & TRUST: Personally, I have to say that perseverance has helped me overcome several challenges I faced in my early life.
 I think communication and public relations skills are some of the most important assets one can have in order to be successful in the tourism industry.
 However, we are successful because we have a great team.
 In our company, I always try to motivate others to collaborate and work together.
 I learned from my own experience that being transparent is the best way to gain trust from my team.
 For this reason, I always try to communicate with them openly and I encourage them to do the same with me.